ayonious/File-Compression/README.md

 LZW does not create a mapping to byte to bin sequence.
 It creates mapping of multiple byte to binary sequence.

-##testing environment:

-I tested this project in:
-Linux Mint

 ## Running Instruction:
 ```
 java -jar FileCompression.jar